ArduPilot/ardupilot_wiki/plane/source/docs/plane-3-7-to-3-8-migration.rst

 of your aircraft.

 You may also notice that the "REV" parameters have been renamed to "REVERSED".
-This is because the old parameters had a convention like that "reversed" was chosen by setting RC1_REV to -1, and "not reversed" was chosen by setting RC1_REV to 1.
+This is because the old parameters had a convention so that "reversed" was chosen by setting RC1_REV to -1, and "not reversed" was chosen by setting RC1_REV to 1.
 This caused quite a lot of confusion, so for 3.8 we now use the convention that RC1_REVERSED=0